Purpose of the SIP rules

 - residential buildings.

-The carrier doesn’t have to declare these areas as a nominated service area, as there could be other infrastructure providers in the area.
+The carrier may not have to declare these areas as a nominated service area, as there could be other SIPs in the area.

 A carrier that declares a provisional nominated service area will be the SIP for that area.